 The intercalibrated microwave precipitation estimates from GMI, TMI, and all of the partner sensors in the constellation are merged to create Level 3 data sets containing the best observational data available in each half hour.
-All of the input data sets are gridded from their native Level 2 swath data to the IMERG 0.1°x0.1° Level 3 global grid on the IMERG halfhourly interval (namely the first and second half hour for each UTC hour).
+All of the input data sets are gridded from their native Level 2 swath data to the IMERG 0.1°x0.1° Level 3 global grid on the IMERG half-hourly interval (namely the first and second half hour for each UTC hour).
 The grid is populated with sensor data in the priority order conical-scan radiometer, and then cross-track scanner.
+[Note: this is a good choice over ocean, but not necessarily for land areas.]
 If there is more than one sensor in a class, the one closer to the center of the half hour is chosen.
 The precipitation estimate, sensor type, and time of observation (to the nearest minute) are reported in the output data set.
-In Version 05 the gridding is extended to fully global (90°N-S), and inserted into the merged microwave.
+Starting with V05, the gridding was extended to fully global (90°N-S), and inserted into the merged microwave.